 It can be hard, a lot of the time, to figure out just where Survival of the Fittest is on the overall scale, but it appears to be more towards the cynical side due to the downer nature of the endings for the most part and the fact that fate itself seems to crack down on optimistic characters.
 Hero types usually get themselves killed, and even if they don't die right away they usually see all their friends die first.
 All escape attempts are brutally crushed, and even hacking the system and putting in a powerful computer virus that basically destroys all SOTF systems from the inside doesn't work until it's too late for anything to be done.
 By v2, all damage has been fixed, and the systems have been changed so they're literally impenetrable.

 In a strange bout of irony, the same virus comes back to bite the terrorists in the arse in V3 purely by accident, even worse than before.

-Encyclopedia Dramatica is what happens when the cynical side of the internet's troll population creates a wiki.
+Encyclopedia Dramatica is what happens when the most cynical side of the internet creates a wiki.

 Sailor Nothing occupies an odd place — it's far grimmer than its inspiration Sailor Moon, but ultimately has a core of idealism.
 The Power of Friendship plays an important role in keeping the heroine together, and the key to defeating the Big Bad ultimately turns out to be forgiveness.